-Imagine building and thriving within a community of people whose gifts, talents, and skills are valued; a community which is able to manage and lead through conflict and collectively takes risks to accomplish the mission and realize the vision of the congregation.
+Imagine building and thriving within a community of people whose gifts, talents and skills are valued; a community able to manage and lead through conflict collectively takes risks to accomplish the mission and realize the vision of the congregation.

 Team work is important.
 We’ve all heard the chant – T.E.A.M (Together Everyone Achieves More).
 While that is a true statement, ministry leaders are often tasked to their individual areas of responsibilities, left to operate in disconnected silos.
 Over time, these silos begin fostering miscommunication and causing the misalignment of the mission and vision.

-Leadership development advisor Aleze Fulbright provides you with a practical framework and actionable tools to help you evaluate the effectiveness of your current team structures and encourage creativity for implementing thriving teams that make greater impact.
+Leadership development advisor Aleze Fulbright provides you with a practical framework and actionable tools to evaluate the effectiveness of your current team structures and encourage creativity for achieving thriving teams that make greater impact.

 In this workshop, you will: